DataDog/integrations-core/ecs_fargate/README.md

    }
    ```

-    If your containers are publishing serialized JSON logs over stdout, you should use this [extra firelens configuration][23] to get them correctly parsed within Datadog:
+    If your containers are publishing serialized JSON logs over stdout, you should use this [extra FireLens configuration][23] to get them correctly parsed within Datadog:

    ```json
    {